gtnbr/planetsGame/README.md

 ## TODO:
   - Center largest planets efficienty (using "camera angle" instead of selectional gravity)
+    - OR Create a Central planet type that's fixed to the center applying Double force to other planet since it cannot move.
   - Fix GhostPlanets that sometimes effect real planets
   - Create Planets that "glue" to each other (maybe different simulation)
     - Different glue methods (stick and form)